PegasusSimulator/PegasusSimulator/README.md

 Check the provided documentation [here](https://pegasussimulator.github.io/PegasusSimulator/) to discover how to install and use this framework.

+## Latest Updates

+* **2024-08-02**: Pegasus Simulator v4.1.0 is released for Isaac 4.1.0.
+This version is **NOT** compatible with older versions of Isaac Sim.

 ## Citation

 If you find Pegasus Simulator useful in your academic work, please cite the paper below.
-It is also available [here](https://arxiv.org/abs/2307.05263).
+It is also available [here](https://doi.org/10.1109/ICUAS60882.2024.10556959).
 ```
 @INPROCEEDINGS{10556959,
   author={Jacinto, Marcelo and Pinto, João and Patrikar, Jay and Keller, John and Cunha, Rita and Scherer, Sebastian and Pascoal, António},